-Welcome to the land of cheeky leprechauns, misty green mountains, haunted castles, frothy black beer, dramatic glaciated coastline, and the gold standard that is Irish humor.
+Welcome to the land of cheeky leprechauns, misty green mountains, haunted castles, frothy black beer, dramatic glaciated coastline, and gold standard humour.
 Backpacking Ireland is a treat for any traveler.

 This is the ultimate travel guide to backpacking Ireland…

 Let’s do it!